Jennifer Lopez, Alex Rodriguez Relationship Heats Up, Meets Her Mom In NYC

 “She was a track star in high school and junior high, so she’s an awesome, awesome athlete.”

-Prior to Jennifer’s introduction to her mother, the new celebrity couple was spotted out on a romantic lunch date in New York City at the hot spot, Madea.
+Prior to Jennifer’s introduction to her mother, the new celebrity couple was spotted out on a romantic lunch date in New York City at the hot spot Madea.

 RELATED POSTS BY THE INQUISITR